httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 If the affiliatedDomain extension is present, the sequence MUST contain at least one entry.
-Unlike the subject field, conforming CAs MUST NOT issue certificates with subjectAltNames containing empty GeneralName fields.
+Unlike the subject field, conforming CAs MUST NOT issue certificates with an affiliatedDomain extension containing empty GeneralName fields.
 Clients that encounter such a certificate when processing a certification path MUST ignore that extension.

 Finally, the semantics of affiliated domains that include wildcard characters (e.g., as a placeholder for a set of names) are not addressed by this